csdms/bmi/docs/source/bmi.spec.rst

 Table 2 lists the individual BMI functions along with a brief description.
-Following the table is a detailed description of each function, including the function prototype in SIDL, grouped by functional category.
+Following the table is a detailed description of each function, including the function prototype in :term:`SIDL`, grouped by functional category.

-Be sure to check out the collected wisdom of our :ref:`best practices document <implementation>` for tips on implementing a BMI.

 .. table:: **Table 2:** Summary of BMI functions.
    :align: center